McCrae Dowless: Arrest

 On February 27, 2019, Dowless was arrested after being indicted by a Wake County grand jury.
 Dowless was charged with multiple counts related to illegal ballot handling and obstructing justice in the 2016 and 2018 elections.
 An additional four people who worked for him were also charged.
 In July, additional charges of perjury and solicitation to commit perjury were added in a superseding indictment.

 Fraud conviction

-On April 7, 2020, Dowless was indicted on federal charges of Social Security fraud.
+On April 7, 2020, Dowless was indicted on federal charges "tangentially related to the ballot probe" being investigated by the State Board of Elections.
 In the indictment, unsealed on April 21, prosecutors alleged that Dowless claimed disability and retirement benefits in 2017 and 2018, but failed to tell the Social Security Administration about over $132,000 in payments he received for working on the Harris campaign and one other campaign in the 2018 cycle.

 In June 2021, Dowless pled guilty to two charges.
 He was convicted of government theft and defrauding the government.
 He was sentenced to six months in prison and fined more than $8500.